GandhiCloudLab/waiops-sevone/05-sevone-policy-creation/readme.md

 ![SevOne](./images/10-memory6.png)

-3. Create`Condition B` with the values
+3. Create`Condition B` with the values as below

 **Note:** Since it is a demo, We are not really creating memory related policy Indicator here.